Skip to main content

 Where to mingle with fans and experience match-day euphoria

-Soak-up the match-day atmosphere in towns and cities across Britain.
+Soak up the match-day atmosphere in towns and cities across Britain.
 If you’re lucky enough to have a ticket, then you’ll be taking a seat at one of the awe-inspiring stadiums.
 Or you can always discover a slice of the action and join in with the camaraderie from a city-centre sports bar or traditional pub.
-Nothing quite beats the ‘derby day’ atmosphere too, when sides from same city face-off against each other.
+Nothing quite beats the ‘derby day’ atmosphere too, when sides from the same city face off against each other.

 Manchester